aleksigron/kokko/README.md

 programming in the process.
 I hope that little by little, this will become a good, small game engine that might offer some new ways to solve old problems.

-For more information on different areas of the enginge, look in the docs folder.
+For more information on different areas of the engine, look in the docs folder.

 ![Screenshot](http://aleksigron.com/s/kokko_2017-07-19_22.11.18.jpg)

 ## Prerequisites
-- Cmake for building the project
+- CMake for building the project
 - C++14 compliant compiler
 - Blender for exporting mesh files
 - Glraw for encoding textures

 ## Running
-Use Cmake to generate IDE project files or directly build the project.
+Use CMake to generate IDE project files or directly build the project.

 ### Creating a Visual Studio solution on Windows
 ```